MODULE 3 - Section 6

 Introduction

-As you read these stories, keep in mind they are not meant to be prescriptive.
+In the space, you will find two short-term team stories.
+One story offers an example of a short-term team that uses a wide variety of healthy principles, efficient planning and strong communication.
+The other demonstrates a team that overlooks these principles and does not fully engage in good planning and execution.
+As you read, see if you can identify some of the principles and practices (or lack thereof) from Module 1 within each story.
+Keep in mind they are not meant to be prescriptive.
 They are only examples.
 Every short-term team will be different and offers countless opportunities to do things well and to learn from mistakes or things you weren’t aware of.
 It will, however, be self-evident how much less of an impact a short-term team visit will be when healthy practices and principles are ignored or forgotten.
-Ultimately, the goal here is to give you an idea of what a healthy short-term team experience looks like for all involved and what goes into making that happen.
+The goal here is to give you an idea of what a healthy experience looks like for all involved and what goes into making that happen.

 Team A

 The New Life Team arrived in the morning by airplane, flying into the closest airport, which is about two hours away from the community.
 Brittany, the community short-term team coordinator, has already pre-arranged for a van service to pick the team members up from the airport.
-To give the team a warm welcome while also ensuring the team makes it to curbside pick-up safely, Brittany meets the team outside of the customs gate and escorts them to their van where she has some water and simple snacks waiting.
+To give the team a warm welcome while ensuring the team makes it to curbside pick-up safely, Brittany meets the team outside of the customs gate and escorts them to their van where she has some water and simple snacks waiting.
 Brittany accompanies the team to their hostel, which was selected in part due to its close proximity to the community-team office.
 Brittany ensures the team gets checked in without issue.
 It also gives her an opportunity to have a conversation with the couple who owns and runs the hostel, furthering the relationship she has already been growing.

 The hostel is simple but comfortable, offering breakfast as part of the cost.
 In the center of its two floors is a large living room space, which team members can use for debriefing and relaxation time.

-The next day the team departed, and Brittany used the same van service to take the team back to the airport.
+The next day the team departs, and Brittany uses the same van service to take the team back to the airport.
 Brittany had plans to travel with the team again, but that morning her daughter woke up with a sore throat.
 There was a local staff member the team had been working with all week and Brittany asked if they would be willing to travel with the team.
 Thankfully, they were available and the team had someone to guide them back.

 Team B

-That evening Megan and the team talked about one of their community engagement projects - the grand opening for the community center at the end of the week.
+That evening, Megan and the team talks about one of their community engagement projects - the grand opening for the community center at the end of the week.
 The team would be setting up and organizing the event alongside local volunteers and existing staff.
 Leading up to the event, the team would be serving dinner at the local soup kitchen in the evenings and then eat alongside the attending locals afterward.

 For meals, Megan took advantage of the included continental breakfast option served at the hotel each day.
 Lunch would be purchased each day at the café and carried to the service location to be eaten later as a sack lunch.
 While at their service location, they were approached by a community member, who happened to be a chef at another local café.
 They asked Megan why the team did not have meals at their café.
 They would have been honored to serve the team.
 While the local café across the street was convenient, Megan forgot to consider if any local relationships could be utilized in planning various aspects of the team schedule.